joinr/sporklisp/README.md

 sporklisp is actually fast enough for lots of scripting...although I havent really tested the upper bounds of its reasonable performance (i.e. doing numeric work).
-I would not recommend building a monster spreadsheet and having tons of lispfuncs in the formulas...that might be untenable (I dont know yet). sporklisp currently has some ineffeciencies - the largest of which is VBA.
+I would not recommend building a monster spreadsheet and having tons of lispfuncs in the formulas...that might be untenable (I don't know yet). sporklisp currently has some ineffeciencies - the largest of which is VBA.
 VBA is an interpreted language, and it has a really wonky garbage collector.
 Large programs, or large spreadsheets, may cause sporklisp to leak memory, or they may just be slow.
-On the plus side, sporklisps evaluation model uses VBA dictionaries to store environments, so cost of looking up definitions is pretty cheap.
+On the plus side, sporklisp's evaluation model uses VBA dictionaries to store environments, so cost of looking up definitions is pretty cheap.
 On the down side, the base type for lists is actually the vba collection, which is a bit heavy weight.
 Most lisps use a simple cons-cell, or a pair, or represent lists as chunks of arrays, which provide much better cache coherence and speed.
 Even in VBA, itd be